Last Updated on March 18, 2021 by Helga Dosa

 The Regina di San Daniele is not a ham, but smoked trout of excellent flavor.

 Tasting the grappa of this region and visiting the producers and distilleries is a unique experience, enabling you to appreciate to the full the fine balance of aromas and flavors.

 Not to mention the honey supplied by traditional hives cared for by expert beekeepers spread throughout the region.

 These and many other products, offering a full spectrum of aromas and delicious tastes, are sure to render your visit to Friuli Venezia Giulia unique and unforgettable.

-In the fascinating mountain landscapes of Carnia, amid the lowing of the herds of cows, whistles of the marmots and cries of the birds of prey, you can follow these trails on foot, on horseback, on mountain bike, and even be carried uphill on a tractor.
-Simple, local foods are offered on the dairy farms, and you can buy butter and cheese.
+In the fascinating mountain landscapes of Carnia, amid the lowing of the herds of cows, whistles of the marmots, and cries of the birds of prey, you can follow these trails on foot, on horseback, on a mountain bike, and even be carried uphill on a tractor.
+Simple, local foods are offered on dairy farms, and you can buy butter and cheese.
 Watching how these products are made, you can spend a day in the open air, discovering the rhythms and rites of the ancient trade of the mountain dairy farmer.
 In some cases, it is also possible to sleep in these farms.

 Agenzia Turismo Friuli Venezia Giulia